-PhD - Commodification and the Official Discourse of Higher Education - Institute of Education, University of London
+PhD - Commodification and the Official Discourse of Higher Education - Institute of Education, University College London

-MA Philosophy of Education - Institute of Education, University of London
+MA Philosophy of Education - Institute of Education, University College London

 BEd (Hons) Art and Design - Hertfordshire College of Higher Education

 Principal Fellow of the Higher Education Academy

 Professor Darryll Bravenboer is Director of Apprenticeships at Middlesex University.
 His current responsibilities include developing and delivering the University’s strategy as a major provider of higher-level skills in the region and nationally.
 This includes supporting the development and delivery of higher and degree apprenticeships as well as other aspects of academic enterprise, such as the accreditation of in-company training, in order to provide comprehensive workforce development solutions for employers.